April 19, 2022

 Without a way to find and populate data in a centralized location, privacy teams’ hands are tied.
 They can’t create effective governance policies or collaborate with internal stakeholders to meet compliance standards.
 Addressing this problem should be a privacy team’s priority.

 The place to start is with automation.
 It allows teams to integrate all their systems, discover and classify data, and create a central data inventory.
-From there, privacy teams can address broader aspects of their privacy programs such as DSARs, incident management, and more.
+From there, privacy teams can address broader aspects of their privacy programs such as data subject access requests (DSARs), incident management, and privacy impact assessments (PIAs), among other things.

 Step 1: Know Your Data

-A central view into the personal data held and processed by an organization, often called a “Data Map” serves as the foundation of any privacy program, and has been since organizations began preparing for the GDPR.
-What has changed is that many organizations now realize that in order to have a more accurate, up to date data map, surveys and other manual steps must be replaced with automation.
+A central view into the personal data held and processed by an organization, often called a “Data Map”, serves as the foundation of any privacy program and has been since organizations began preparing for the EU General Data Protection Regulation (GDPR).
+What has changed is that many organizations now realize that in order to have a more accurate, up-to-date data map manual steps must be replaced with automation.

 Data discovery is the answer.
-It uses automation to scan multiple systems and data assets.
+It uses automation to scan multiple systems, data sources, and data assets.
 It locates the personal data stored within those systems and classifies it, and leverages scheduled incremental scans to identify changes as they occur.

 The result of an organized data discovery process is a data map.
 Data mapping creates central inventories and a visual representation of the entire data lifecycle that Privacy teams can leverage knowing they have a near-real-time view into their data.
 They can also easily identify gaps in their data, security, and compliance processes and remediate policy violations to reduce risk.
 If you don’t know about the data, how can you effectively protect it?

-With data discovery and data mapping in place, a privacy team has a central inventory of data that they can use to make decisions and take action no matter what area they’re addressing — privacy, security, or data governance.
+With data discovery and data mapping in place, a privacy team has a central inventory of data that they can use to make decisions and take action no matter what area they’re addressing including privacy management, consent management, or data security.
+A data map can also help privacy teams to understand what data privacy laws, such as the California Consumer Privacy Act (CCPA), apply to their data.

-Once a privacy team has standardized data discovery and data mapping, they can tackle other areas of their privacy program with ease.
+Once a privacy team has standardized data discovery and data mapping, they can tackle other areas of their privacy program, such as data subject rights, with ease.

 Another area data discovery supports is incident management.
-Addressing risks and incidents becomes less of a burden for the security team because they can now easily access the data they need to remediate situations.
+Addressing risks and incidents becomes less of a burden for the security team because they can now easily access the data they need for remediation.

-Conclusion: Go Beyond Manual Workflow to Automation Platform
+Conclusion: Go Beyond Manual Workflows to a Fully Automated Platform

 More and more privacy regulations are in the works or being passed every month.
-These and existing ones are increasing in complexity, too.
+These, and existing data protection and privacy laws, are increasing in complexity, too.
 Add this to the continuous expansion and importance of data use within organizations, and the new technologies they are leveraging to do this, and Privacy teams have their work cut out for them.

-Privacy teams need technology that goes beyond just workflow and helps them to automate tasks that traditionally have taken much time and effort only to deliver out-of-date information.
+Privacy teams need technology that goes beyond just workflow to help automate tasks that traditionally have taken time and effort only to deliver inaccurate information.
 This technology enables Privacy programs to become more embedded into the technologies used by the business, instead of just bolted on, to further streamline organizations’ privacy, security, and data governance initiatives.

-OneTrust’s software is designed to automate privacy from start to finish, including:
+OneTrust’s software is designed to integrate privacy automation from start to finish, including:

-- Discovery & classification of personal data across the IT ecosystem, applying both business and regulatory context through DataGuidance research.
+- Discovery & classification of personal data across the IT ecosystem, applying both business and regulatory contexts through OneTrust DataGuidance research.

-- Population of a central data inventory & catalog to serve as the foundation of privacy, security & data governance initiatives.
+- The population of a central data inventory & catalog to serve as the foundation of privacy, security & data governance initiatives.

 - Powering of privacy workflows, such as records of processing creation, incident response, and automated fulfillment of DSARs.